ploomber/ploomber/doc/api/spec.rst

 SQLScript product class
 ***********************

-By default, SQL scripts will use :py:mod:`ploomber.products.SQLRelation` as product class.
-Such product does not save product's metadata, required for incremental builds (:ref:`incremental-builds`).
+By default, SQL scripts use :py:mod:`ploomber.products.SQLRelation` as product class.
+Such product doesn't save product's metadata; required for incremental builds (:ref:`incremental-builds`).
 If you want to use them, you need to change the default value and configure the product's client.